jonathanmorgan/ansible-patterns/README.md

 * make sure that python 2 or 3 are installed.
 From installation guide:

     * By default, Ansible uses the python interpreter located at /usr/bin/python to run its modules.
 However, some Linux distributions may only have a Python 3 interpreter installed to /usr/bin/python3 by default.
 On those systems, you may see an error like:
-    * "module_stdout": "/bin/sh: /usr/bin/python: No such file or directory\r\n"
+    * `"module_stdout": "/bin/sh: /usr/bin/python: No such file or directory\r\n"`
-    * you can either set the ansible_python_interpreter inventory variable (see Working with Inventory) to point at your interpreter or you can install a Python 2 interpreter for modules to use.
-You will still need to set ansible_python_interpreter if the Python 2 interpreter is not installed to /usr/bin/python.
+    * you can either set the `ansible_python_interpreter` inventory variable (see Working with Inventory) to point at your interpreter or you can install a Python 2 interpreter for modules to use.
+You will still need to set `ansible_python_interpreter` if the Python 2 interpreter is not installed to `/usr/bin/python`.

 # `research` patterns